What Is a Stock Exchange?

 At one time, the United States had thriving regional stock exchanges that were major hubs for their particular part of the country.
 In San Francisco, for example, the Pacific Stock Exchange had an open outcry system where brokers would handle buy and sell orders for local investors who wanted to purchase or liquidate their ownership stakes.
 Most of these were shut down, purchased, absorbed, or merged following the rise of the microchip, which made electronic networks much more efficient for finding liquidity so that an investor in California could just as easily sell his or her shares to someone in Zurich.

-As of January 31st, 2015, the fifteen biggest stock exchanges in the world by market capitalization of listed securities are:
+As of November 30, 2018, the 15 biggest stock exchanges in the world by market capitalization of listed securities are:

 - Tokyo Stock Exchange - Formally known as the Japan Exchange Group, located in Tokyo, Japan; $4.485 trillion in listed market capitalization.